TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### Temples
 Traditional Vorin temples are circular and domed, with a sloping mound in the center.
 Usually, the dome is exactly ten feet tall at its highest point.
 They are often filled with statues and pictures of the Heralds.
 A major city is expected to have a separate temple for each Herald.
 Additionally, wealthy lighteye families will often have private chapels, and the ardentia maintains monasteries throughout the continent.
 Such monasteries, like [[Jokasha Monastery\|Jokasha]], are often seen as highly desirable postings, with many ardents working decades to get into one.

-### Ten Essences
+### Ten Essences and Surges
-For more information, see [[Ten Essences\|Ten Essences]].
+For more information on the Essences, see [[Ten Essences\|Ten Essences]].
+For more information on the Surges, see [[Surgebinding\|Surgebinding]].
 The Ten Essences are a Vorin framework for understanding the nature of reality and of Soulcasting.
-Each Essence is associated with a [[Polestone\|polestone]], a body focus, its soulcasting properties, a Herald, and the attributes associated with that Herald, amongst other associations.
+They are described as classical elements.
+Each Essence is associated with a [[Polestone\|polestone]], a body focus, its soulcasting properties, a Herald, the attributes associated with that Herald, and a number, amongst other associations.
 The Ten Essences have their foundation in Soulcasting, and what soulcasted materials are associated with what polestone.
+Each Essence is also associated with a Surge, seen as the fundamental forces of reality in Vorin theology.
+Essential Theology is likely a collection of precepts and teachings that revolve around the Ten Essences, and is studied by ardents, scribes, and Soulcasters.

 ### Prayer
 Vorin pray through [[Glyphward\|glyphwards]], prayers written in glyphs, typically on a strip of paper, calling on the Almighty and, sometimes, one or more of the Heralds.
 They are typically burned to carry the soul of the prayer to the Almighty.